robfatland/costnotify/instructions/README.md

 }
 ```

+* Provide access to this IAM account to DLT
+    * Generate and download IAM User access keys to a safe location
     * Send the IAM User keys to DLT support together with the name of the S3 bucket and the account number
     * DLT should notify you fairly quickly when logging is enabled

 Billing files are periodically updated (daily) and closed at the end of each month.